emmairwin/community-edu/modules/marketpulse/_posts/2000-01-01-introduction.markdown

 Head over to the [FFOS learning module](http://localhost:4000/modules/marketpulse_firefox_os/introduction/) to get started!

+## Who are you?

+If you are wondering what

+{% include community_curriculum/market_pulse/qualities.html %}

 ## Learn more about careers in Market Research

 <a href="https://www.youtube.com/watch?v=GRVMUroE2Ok